 If you’ve recently introduced a new fish into your tank, there’s a good chance that he or she may have brought some parasites along with them.
 These tiny creatures can attach themselves to your betta’s body and feed off of their blood, causing him/her to become weak and malnourished.

 If you suspect that your betta has a parasitic infection, take him to a veterinarian for an examination and treatment.
 Many parasites can be treated with medication, but it’s important to diagnose the problem correctly in order to get the best results.

 The swim bladder is an organ that helps fish to control their buoyancy and rise up or down in the water.
 When bettas contract a bacterial infection, this organ can become swollen and distended due to fluid building up inside of it.

 If your betta’s swim bladder becomes infected, he/she will often experience weight loss, lethargy, and a loss of appetite which will cause your betta to stop to eat food.
 In some cases, the infection can be fatal.

 Finally, your betta fish might be refusing to eat because of the medication you’re giving them.
 If they’re being treated for a disease or infection, they may not feel like eating until they start feeling better.

 If your betta isn’t eating because of medication, consult with your veterinarian for advice on how to get them to eat again.
 In some cases, you might need to discontinue the medication or find a way to make it more palatable for your betta.

 There are many different reasons why a betta fish may stop eating, but some of the most common ones are a change in their environment, stress over stressful events, and diseases.
-If you’ve tried all of the tips above and your betta still isn’t eating, take him or her to a veterinarian for an examination.
+If you’ve tried all of the tips above and your betta still is not eating, take him or her to a veterinarian for an examination.
 Chances are, it’s probably nothing, but it would be very beneficial to know for sure if your betta is healthy or not.
 If none of this reasons are why your betta fish not eating, you should consult a vet.